keyfive5/Places-in-Loo/README.md

  For steps on how to install Visual Studio extensions, follow https://code.visualstudio.com/docs/editor/extension-marketplace

-Once you have the following extensions installed, you will need to add the .jar file in the "driver" folder as a reference library
+Once you have the following extensions installed, you will need to add the .jar file in the **driver** folder as a reference library
 To do this in Visual Studio Code, click on the project.
-You should see a section called "Java Projects" appear
+You should see a section called **Java Projects** appear

 ![image](https://user-images.githubusercontent.com/53016334/181165663-a4de7066-f89b-40d1-9529-6400facd50dd.png)

 Scroll down untill you see Reference Libraries.
-Click the pluss sign icon and add the .jar file fouind in the "driver" folder of the project.
+Click the plus sign icon and add the .jar file fouind in the **driver** folder of the project.

+To check if you completed the steps correctly, run the **ConnectionExample.java** file to see if you are getting an error.

+If you are receiving an error , follow the **Troubleshooting** section found at the end of this README

 # Running the app
-To run the app, run the Start.java file
+To run the app, run the **Start.java** file

 # Features that we have completed completed
 Create account